-Furthermore, a family may be a single parent with children.
+Further, a family may be a single parent with children.
 A family might be multi-racial.
 Families might span three generations.

 If any of these or other family situations are not approached inclusively or are frowned upon (or worse) in certain destinations, the team is prepared to step in wherever possible to make sure these family relationships can be maintained and supported.